OctoPrint/OctoPrint-FirmwareUpdater/README.md

 | SAM          | bossac         |
 | STM32        | stm32flash     |

-#### Special Note for the SKR Pro v1.1 STM32 Board
+#### Special Note for the SKR Pro v1.1 and SKR Mini E3 v2 STM32 Boards
-It seems that SKR have included a custom bootloader which enables their STM32-based SKR Pro v1.1 to be flashed using the same copy-and-reset procedure as their LPC1768-based boards.  **Please follow the LPC1768 instructions for an SKR Pro v1.1 board.**
+It seems that SKR have included a custom bootloader which enables their STM32-based SKR Pro v1.1 and Mini E3 v2 boards (and maybe others) to be flashed using the same copy-and-reset procedure as their LPC1768-based boards.  **Please follow the LPC1768 instructions for an SKR Pro v1.1 or SKR Mini E3 v2 boards.**  [Issue #103](https://github.com/OctoPrint/OctoPrint-FirmwareUpdater/issues/103) may contain useful information for configuring the required firmware options.

 #### Special Note for the Creality Ender 3
 The mainboard in the Ender 3 (and probably other devices) is flashed